 However, this also means less technical control.
 You’re bound by Salesforce’s ecosystem and architecture, which can be limiting for complex customizations or backend modifications.

-AI & Personalization Capabilities
+AI & Personalization Capabilities (Salesforce Wins)

 Verdict: Salesforce Commerce Cloud wins.
 Einstein AI and Copilot offer a more integrated, cross-platform AI experience, while Adobe Sensei focuses primarily on merchandising and product discovery within commerce.